vvim/BT_deelnemers/README.md

 The code uses a QSettings INI-file to connect to the database.
 Create a file called `settings.ini` and put it in the build directory of your Qt Project (probably something like `../build-BT_deelnemers-Desktop-Debug/`).

-This file should contain the information to conenct to the database.
+This file should contain the information to connect to the database.
 Mos basic example:

     [db]
     host=localhost